TheRedBrain/rpg-enchanting/README.md

 ### Data components

-RPG Enchanting adds the "rpgenchanting:show_enchantment_name_additions" data component.
+#### "rpgenchanting:show_enchantment_name_additions"

 When this component is present on an itemStack, the item name is modified with enchantment pre/suffixes.

 The RPG Enchanting Table automatically adds this component to items that it enchants.

+#### "rpgenchanting:player_enchanted"

-RPG Enchanting adds the "rpgenchanting:player_enchanted" data component.
-It saves a player profile and displays the player name in the item tooltip.
+This component saves a player profile and displays the player name in the item tooltip.

 The RPG Enchanting Table automatically adds this component to items that it enchants.
 This can be disabled for every player in the server config.